MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/30-web-services/10-REST-JSON/20-rest-implemented/10-rest-controller/codelab01/README.md

 ## MovieController

-The `MovieController` should offer two distinct actions:
+The `MovieController` should offer four distinct actions.
-1. Performing an HTTP-call, you should be able to create a new `Movie`.
-2. Performing an HTTP-call, you should be able to fetch all existing `Movie` objects.

 Make sure to pick the right resource name (http://base-url/<resource-name>), according to conventions.